flowbased/flowtrace/README.md

 To install locally in a project.
 Recommended.

     npm install flowtrace
-    export PATH=./node_modules/.bin:$PATH

-To install globablly on your system
+To install globally on your system

     npm install -g flowtrace